Telephone Operator Jobs in USA with Visa Sponsorship

 Which visa categories are most realistic for sponsored Telephone Operator jobs?

-H-2B is the most common path for temporary or seasonal operator positions, such as holiday call center surges or event hotline staffing.
+H-2B visa is the most common path for temporary or seasonal operator positions, such as holiday call center surges or event hotline staffing.
 TN visas can apply for Canadian or Mexican nationals if the role falls under an eligible USMCA category.
 Some multilingual hospital operator positions have been sponsored under H-1B when the employer can demonstrate specialty-level language and clinical coordination requirements.

 Does a Telephone Operator need a college degree to get visa sponsorship?